This review was rehauled for 2023 with the whispers of the internet saying once again “Silksong.” Will this be the year?

 Imagine going into your basement and turning off the lights.
-Then put on a soundtrack from any macabre Tim Burton film.
+Then put on a soundtrack from any macabre Burtonesque film.
 Aesthetic set.
 Things are not the same as they once were for your character though, they are apocalyptic, and they are in shambles.
 Not even knowing much of who you are, to begin with, there is nothing to hold onto without the cozy kind strangers and ethereal lights radiating this insectoid world.

 Environments That Slay With Beauty